kajcol1/weather_API/README.md

 5. **Display Weather Information:** Finally, the script prints the current weather condition (e.g., "Clouds," "Rain") and the temperature in Celsius for the specified city.
 However, there are two variables used in the `print` statements, `hourly` and `daily`, which are not defined anywhere in the script.
 These should be replaced with `weather` and `temp`, respectively, to correctly display the data.

-**Improvements Needed:**

-- Replace `hourly` and `daily` with `weather` and `temp` in the print statements to display the correct information.
-- Add error handling for potential network issues or exceptions during the API request.
-- Consider adding more features, such as extended weather forecasts or additional weather details, to enhance the functionality of the script.